 This blog post is about how to allocate an advertising budget across different media platforms, campaigns, and formats.

-Allocation of the advertising budget
+Strategies of effective advertising budget allocation

 Once the advertising budget has been determined, it must be properly distributed to the different levels of the sales funnel and also to the right advertising channels.

 The 60 – 30 – 10 budget allocation rule